Drive After Sedation Dentistry?

 With sedation dentistry, more and more patients now prefer to get their dental treatment done under sedation due to its relaxing and comforting effect.
-However, one of the most common question tasked is “Will I be allowed to drive back home myself, or do I need to bring an attendant with me?”.
+However, one of the most common question asked is “will I be allowed to drive back home myself, or do I need to bring a driver with me?”.
 The answer to this question lies in understanding the various degrees of sedation that are offered to dental patients.
-The short answer is if you have been sedated with an oral or IV Sedative you will need a driver to take you home, but if you have been sedated with Nitrous Oxide Sedation aka laughing gas you can drive yourself back home and you do not need a driver.
-The difference is dental sedatives delivered through a gas mask are only in effect for a short period of time after breathing in and out and the effects of the Sedation wear off in a very short period of time.
-Sedative Drugs delivered orally or by way of IV take a much longer time to wear off and deliver a higher level of sedation.
-Due to the profound long lasting effects of IV and Oral Sedatives you will not be in a proper mental or physical state to drive for a 24 hour period of time.
+The short answer is if you have been sedated with an oral or IV dental sedative you will need a driver to take you home.
+But if you have been sedated with nitrous oxide sedation aka laughing gas you can drive yourself back home and you do not need a driver.
+The difference is dental sedatives delivered through a gas mask are only in effect for a short period of time after breathing in and out and the effects of the gas sedation wear off in a very short period of time.
+Sedative drugs delivered orally or by way of IV take a much longer time to wear off and deliver a higher level of sedation.
+Due to the profound long lasting effects of IV and oral sedatives you will not be in a proper mental or physical state to drive for a 24 hour period of time.

-- Oral Sedation Dentistry is generally used for moderately apprehensive patients.
+is generally used for moderately apprehensive patients.
 Patients are asked to take an oral sedative agent once they arrive for their appointment.
 The effective of the oral sedative drug is more pronounced and prolonged as compared to inhalation or gas anesthesia such as laughing gas.
 Therefore, these patients are not allowed to drive back home after their treatment.
-They are kept in the recovery room for some time observation, and are afterwards discharged in the care of a relative or friends who then drives them back.
+They are kept in the recovery room for some time observation, and are afterwards discharged by the oral sedation dentist into the care of a relative or friends who then drives them back.

 Generally, the most common sedation procedure used for routine patients is inhalation sedation or nitrous oxide.
 Therefore, most of the patients who have undergone treatment under inhalation sedation are allowed to drive themselves to their homes or offices.
 However, in case of oral or IV sedation, they are not allowed to drive or operate any heavy machinery for a period of 24 hours.